ultravioletrs/prism-docs/docs/organizations.md

 # Organizations

-Organizations represent a consortium of users, computations, and resources that provides a single way to allow maangement of resources in the system.
+Organizations represent a consortium of users, computations, and resources that provides a single way to allow management of resources in the system.
 The organizations / organizations simplify access control by allowing only users who are in a particular organization to access resources which they have been assigned to.

 Within organizations, different users have different roles that allow them to only perform certain operations within the organization, such as creation of other users and other admin related tasks.
 A single user can belong to multiple organizations, with which they can have different roles based on the policy assigned.